Steeve36/Steeve36/README.md

 🔭 Currently training as an Android Developer at Openclassrooms<br>
 🤝 I'm open to proposals for work-study contracts<br>
 📱 I'm currently learning JAVA and Kotlin for Mobile<br>
-💻 On my Webdev learning roadmap i have PHP, React, MySQL...<br>
+💻 On my Webdev learning roadmap i have JavaScript, Angular, MySQL...<br>
-🚀 I'm what they call a Business & Tech person<br>⚡ Learn fast, build efficiently
+🚀 I'm what they call a Business & Tech person<br>
+⚡ Learn fast, build efficiently

 ## 🌐 Socials: